RudyMas/Emvc_Model/README.md

 # PHP Class Model for the EasyMVC Framework

- This is the Class Model which is user by EasyMVC.
+ This is the Class Model which is used by EasyMVC.

 ## Installation
 Install the package using composer.